 Bi-weekly time and attendance reports are utilized for FCWS staff and customers.
-These reports/timesheets and/or time distribution sheets include attendance information for each day of the week and are approved on-line by the staff person, appropriate supervisory personnel, and the Timekeeper.
+These reports/timesheets and/or time distribution sheets include attendance information for each day of the week and are completed on-line by the staff person, and approved by the appropriate supervisory personnel.

-The Administrative Specialist/Timekeeper data enters customer timesheets into the Frederick County Payroll Timesheet System.
 Staff and customer timesheets are then forwarded, on-line, to the County Payroll Office by the FCWS office.
 The County Payroll Office checks leave days against leave records (for staff only).

-The County Payroll Department generates payroll checks (based on information supplied on timesheets) via computer.
-A printout by program title and/or by cost pool account number will be printed by the FCWS Fiscal Specialist reflecting payroll costs.
-Printouts will include account number, customer or staff name, employee ID number, gross salary and fringe cost breakdown.
+The County Payroll Department generates payroll checks (based on information supplied electronically on timesheets).
+With the county payroll system being new and just going live in October of 2018, the Payroll Department is working on a report that can eventually be generated by FCWS Fiscal Specialist to list staff by program activity and account category.
+Printouts will include account number, customer or staff name, employee ID number, gross salary and fringe cost breakdown which is needed in supplemental reports.

 The majority of staff payroll is distributed bi-weekly via direct deposit unless a change occurs within an employee's account.
 Then a live check is received prior to the next direct deposit.
-All staff can access their individual payroll data via an on-line secure tool.
+All staff can access their individual payroll data via their on-line employee service secure tool.
 As an internal control, all checks are received by the Fiscal Specialist then distributed direct to employees or to supervisors for distribution.

 Customers have the option of direct deposit or a bank card which automatically is loaded with their payroll.
-As an internal control, all checks are received by the Fascial Specialist then distributed directly to employees or to customer's supervisors for distribution.
-Direct deposit receipts are mailed and/or picked up at FCWS office by customers.
+As an internal control, all checks are received by the Fiscal Specialist then distributed directly to employees or to customer's supervisors for distribution.